Home

 Creating the dry stream bed

-Bill decided to create a dry stream bed as a garden feature.
-Our dry stream bed is bordered by the rock gardens on the west side and a dry stone wall and lawn on the east side.
-In spring it is possible to see the ‘bones’ of this feature.
+A seasonal stream flows through part of the garden.
+Heavy rains and melt water often revive the stream.
+It's bordered by the rock gardens on the west side and a dry stone wall and lawn on the east side.
+In spring.
 The stream bed isn’t always dry!

-Using a seasonal stream bed as a template, Bill laid carpet and then plastic the length of the stream bed.
-On top of this he placed larger rocks of assorted sizes, gathered from the stone fence lines on our property.
-The spaces between these hardheads were covered with a layer or two of flat stones.
-The sides of the stream bed are lined by dry stone walls and much larger boulders.
+With the seasonal stream bed as a template, Bill laid carpet and then plastic the length of the stream bed.
+On top there are assorted larger rocks gathered from the stone fence lines..
+In between the larger rocks there are layers of flat stones, mined from the gardens.

-During construction of the dry stream bed, Bill created planting spaces by cutting through the carpet.
-He planted a variety of plants including yellow water iris, variegated micanthus grass, knotweed or polygonatum polymorpha, and some Siberian irises.
+Bill cut through the carpet in places and. planted a variety of plants including yellow water iris, variegated micanthus grass, polygonatum polymorpha, and some Siberian irises.